Ezekiel Chapter 3 Summary

 4. Note again the presence of the Spirit in 3:12-14.
 What role does the Spirit play in our lives and ministries?
 How can we better understand the Spirit's work?
 How can we become more open to the Spirit's work?

 6. Look at the phrases "bitterness in the heat of my spirit (ESV)" and "I sat there overwhelmed among them for seven days (ESV)" in 3:14-15.
-What doe these phrases mean?
+What do these phrases mean?
 How might these phrases help us understand how Ezekiel feels about delivering God's message to the rebellious people?
-Give some examples of when you have been overwhelmed by the sinfulness of the world around you?
-Give examples of then you have become angry over the circumstances of the world?
+Give some examples of when you have been overwhelmed by the sinfulness of the world around you.
+Give examples of when you have become angry over the circumstances of the world.
 Explain how we can know when it is good or bad to be angry.
 Give some examples of righteous and unrighteous anger.

 7. In 3:16-21, Ezekiel is called a watchman.
 What is the meaning of this title?
 Why is it significant in this context?
 How does the church function as a watchman today?

-9. In 3:25-27, Ezekiel is told that he will be "bound" and "mute (ESV)."
+9. In 3:25-27, Ezekiel is told that he will be "bound" and "mute" (ESV).
 What is the purpose of this?
 How might this be a representation of his ministry?
-How is God's message and the church's ministry bound and silenced today?
+How are God's message and the church's ministry bound and silenced today?

 Key Words/Phrase